10 questions to ask your company before you take a stand

 To be real and meaningful in taking a stand, consider a simple social-risk analysis.
 If the answer to more than two questions below is a no, you’ll have an uphill battle in persuading your employees or customers to get behind you.

-Before you even get the pricey consultants in, ask a simple question: Did a bunch of senior grey hairs push this through, backed by some ad-bros professing it was “zeitgeisty” [not a word] and would help brand equity?
+Before you even get the pricey consultants in, ask a simple question: Did a bunch of male executives push this through, backed by some ad-bros professing it was “zeitgeisty” [not a word] and would help brand equity?
 Are the people in the decision-making process representative of the people you’re targeting?
 I can’t speak for the creatives behind the Kendall Jenner Pepsi ad, but I would wager that few had gone to a demonstration and fewer still had been victims of police racism.

 Google’s stated purpose is to “organize the world’s information and make it universally accessible.”
 The company elected not to enter the Chinese market, for that very reason, despite pressure from investors (though that commitment recently wavered).

-And can what we do as a business materially create impact?
+And can what we do as a business to materially create impact?
 If saying something creates real and positive change, then say it.
 By stopping, or by starting to do something, you can help deliver on your promise.
 Show that you care, don’t just tell people you do.

 For the impact rules, consider Iceland’s Rang-Tan ad.
-In it, the progressive retailer committed to only use sustainable palm oil in its products.
+In it, the progressive retailer committed to only use sustainable palm oil in its products–deforestation in traditional palm oil production has reportedly pushed orangutans to the brink of extinction.
 It called for its peers to do the same.
-And it worked in collaboration with Greenpeace, an collaboration not without risks, to produce an ad raising awareness of these endangered great apes.
+And it worked in collaboration with Greenpeace, a collaboration not without risks, to produce an ad raising awareness of these endangered great apes.
 How the brand delivers on its promise in light of recent news remains to be seen.
 But the combination of commitment and the act of speaking out has created a positive impact.

 Employees are not only the lifeblood of a company, they’re your most important stakeholders.
 Have you done internal focus group testing?
 Do millennial employees–one of the most socially progressive generations–get and support what you’re trying to do?